What Is a Pituitary Brain Tumor? Information on Your Pituitary Gland- My Experience

 Functioning tumors (which make up about 70% of pituitary tumors) secrete prolactin or different types of hormones.
 Non-functioning tumors make up the rest and can cause a few more problems because it doesn't secrete any hormones.

-MRI Of The Brain Showing A Pituitary Tumor
+Picture Of The Brain Showing Where The Pituitary Gland Is

 Signs and Symptoms Of a Pituitary Tumor